XTLS/REALITY/README.en.md

                         "", // If there is this item, the client shortId can be empty "0123456789abcdef" // 0 to f, the length is a multiple of 2, the maximum length is 16 ],
+                    "mldsa65Seed": "", // Optional, execute ./xray mldsa65 to generate, for additional post-quantum signature to the certificate
                     // These two limitations below are optional, for rate limiting fallback connections, bytesPerSec's default is 0, which means disabled
                     // It's a detectable pattern, not recommended to be enabled, RANDOMIZE these parameters if you're a web-panel/one-click-script developer
                     "limitFallbackUpload": {